 Last time I came through Hong Kong, the air was so polluted and smoggy, I couldn’t see the sky.
-This time, the air looked almost breathable.
-I immediately suspected we had landed at the wrong airport.
+This time, the air looks almost breathable.
+I immediately suspect we've landed at the wrong airport.

 “Welcome to Hong Kong,” our pilot announced, allaying my fears, “The temperature outside is thirty degrees, and the local time is, tomorrow.
 Sorry that you can see the sky folks.
 Hope it didn’t confuse you.”

 The city is like a boa constrictor.
 The further you go inside, the tighter its coil wrap around you.
 Homogenous high rises line every block.
 Traffic through her narrow streets gets gridlocked for miles.
 Our supposedly 4 star hotel room is so small, I, at 12% body fat, needed to grease myself up to squeeze through the door.
 Taking a shower is like strapping yourself into a straight jacket, move your arms and your elbows might crack open the walls.
 In Hong Kong, space is at a premium.

 Our point man here in Hong Kong, gave us call, and journeyed to our hotel to meet us.
 His name is, and I swear I am not making this up is, "The Kaiser."

 For those of you who are not students of history, the Kaiser is the famous German dictator who created Mickey Mouse back in the early 1900’s.
 Unfortunately, movies had not yet been invented, so he started World War I instead.
 The Kaiser looks surprisingly young.

 The Kaiser gave us a list of places we might want to see over the two days we’d be here, and so, we set out on our noble quest on foot, in search of the subway.